CATVI: Conditional and Adaptively Truncated Variational Inference for Hierarchical Bayesian Nonparametric Models: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Bayesian nonparametric models, differing from parametric models by relaxing the fixed dimension assumption, are widely used in bioinfomatics, language processing, computer version and network analysis \cite[]{dunson2008, sudderth2009, caron2017, ranganath2018}.
-For example, in natural language processing, \cite{teh2006} develop a hierarchical Dirichlet process, which extends the latent Dirichlet allocation model \cite[]{blei2003} from a nonparametric perspective.
-Hierarchical Dirichlet process is defined on a countable dimensional simplex to replace the finite-dimensional Dirichlet distribution in latent Dirichlet allocation.
-Within such model, the number of topics is regarded as a random variable instead of a fixed value and hence can be inferred from data.
+Hierarchical Bayesian nonparametric (HBNP) models are widely used in bioinfomatics, language processing, computer vision and network analysis \citep{sudderth2009, caron2017, williamson2016, yurochkin_bayesian_2019}.
+A major benefit of HBNP models is their ability to relax the fixed dimension assumption in parametric models.
+For example, in natural language processing, hierarchical Dirichlet process (HDP) model \citep{teh2006} replaces the finite-dimensional Dirichlet distribution in latent Dirichlet allocation (LDA) with a countable-dimensional Dirichlet process (DP).
+This is done by regarding the number of topics as a random variable that can be inferred from the data, rather than as a parametric value \citep{blei2003}.

-The inference of Bayesian nonparametric models is more complicated than its parametric counterpart.
-Due to the infinite-dimensional nature of Bayesian nonparametric models, a finite-dimensional truncation is needed to approximate the posterior.
-However, the selection of the optimal truncation level poses extra challenges.
-The traditional Markov chain Monte Carlo methods \cite[]{teh2006, papaspiliopoulos2008} can produce an adaptive selection of the truncated dimension but are not computationally scalable especially for big data.
-On the other hand, standard variational inference methods \cite[]{teh2008, wang2011, hoffman2013, roychowdhury2015} can accelerate the computation but suffer from an universal selection of the truncation level, that is, truncating the dimension of all latent variables to a prespecified value.
-However, a subjective selection of the fixed truncation level would lead to a low predictive accuracy due to the possible overfitting or underfitting.
-In this sense, such universal truncation method contradicts the motivation and advantages of using Bayesian nonparametric models.
+However, it is much harder to implement HBNP models than their parametric counterparts.
+In particular, due to a HBNP model's infinite-dimensional nature, a finite-dimensional truncation is needed to approximate the posterior.
+Yet, the selection of the optimal truncation level poses several challenges.
+On one hand, the traditional Markov chain Monte Carlo (MCMC) methods \cite[]{teh2006} can produce an adaptive selection of the truncated dimension, but they are not computationally scalable especially for big data.
+On the other hand, standard variational inference methods \cite[]{teh2008, wang2011, hoffman2013, roychowdhury2015, xu_variational_2019} can accelerate the computation, but they suffer from a universal selection of the truncation level by truncating the dimension of all latent variables to a prespecified value.
+Using a prespecified value is problematic, because a subjective selection of the fixed truncation level can make the model prone to overfitting or underfitting, leading to low predictive accuracy.
+These existing challenges in universal truncation contradict the motivation and advantages of using HBNP models.